-This is an initial public offering of common stock by F5 Networks, Inc. Of the 3,000,000 shares of common stock being sold in this offering, 2,860,000 shares are being sold by F5 and 140,000 shares are being sold by the selling shareholder.
+This is an initial public offering of common stock by F5 Networks, Inc. Of the shares of common stock being sold in this offering, shares are being sold by F5 and shares are being sold by the selling shareholder.
 F5 will not receive any of the proceeds from the sale of shares by the selling shareholder.
-See Management--Principal and Selling Shareholders on pages 49 and 50.